 - 1. To access authentication options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, and then click Configure. - 2.
-In the Mechanism drop-down list, select Kerberos. - 3.
+From the Mechanism drop-down list, select Kerberos. - 3.
 Choose one: - To use the default realm defined in your Kerberos setup, leave the Realm field empty. - Or, if your Kerberos setup does not define a default realm or if the realm of your Impala server host is not the default, then, in the Realm field, type the Kerberos realm of the Impala server. - 4.
 In the Host FQDN field, type the fully qualified domain name of the Impala server host.

-To use the Impala server host name as the fully qualified domain name for Kerberos authentication, in the Host FQDN field, type \HOST.
+To use the Impala server host name as the fully qualified domain name for Kerberos authentication, in the Host FQDN field, type HOST.

 - 5. In the Service Name field, type the service name of the Impala server. - 6.
+Optionally, if you are using MIT Kerberos and a Kerberos realm is specified in the Realm field, then choose one: - To have the Kerberos layer canonicalize the server's service principal name, leave the Canonicalize Principal FQDN check box selected. - Or, to prevent the Kerberos layer from canonicalizing the server's service principal name, clear the Canonicalize Principal FQDN check box. - 7.
 To allow the driver to pass your credentials directly to the server for use in authentication, select Delegate Kerberos Credentials. - If the Impala server is configured to use SSL, then click SSL Options to configure SSL for the connection.
-For more information, see "Configuring SSL Verification on Windows" on page 13. - 8.
+For more information, see "Configuring SSL Verification on Windows" on page 13. - 9.
 Optionally, in the Transport Buffer Size field, type the number of bytes to reserve in memory for buffering unencrypted data from the network.

-9. To save your settings and close the dialog box, click OK.
+10. To save your settings and close the dialog box, click OK.